-Learning how to make our own salad dressings was one of the first baby steps I took towards healthier eating, and to this day, Italian dressing is still one of my go-to easy salad dressing recipe and marinades!
+Learning how to make our own salad dressings was one of the first baby steps I took towards healthier eating, and to this day, Italian dressing is still one of my go-to easy salad dressing recipes and marinades!

-- It mixes up in a jar in less than 2 minutes
+- It mixes up in a jar in less than 2 minutes.

-- I almost always have everything I need to make it in my kitchen… and if I don’t, the recipe is super flexible
+- I almost always have everything I need to make it in my kitchen…and if I don’t, the recipe is super flexible.

 - It’s 100% sugar-free (here’s why we stopped eating sugar)!